peppesapienza/RocketAlert/README.md

 #### Return different blocks

-If you want to handle differently the user's input you can return different blocks based on the value of the `InputRocketHandler`:
+If you want to handle differently the user's input, **you can return a different block based on the value of the `InputRocketHandler`:**

 ```swift
 let input = TextInputRocketBlock.init(text: "Describe your problem:", buttonTitle: "Send")